 We have participated in over 150 in-depth campus tours and have met with admissions and financial aid deans across the country.
-We have helped to coach over 1,000 students and families through the college selection and financial aid process.
+We have helped to coach over 1,000 students and families through the processes of college selection and financial aid.
 We get into just about every part of the process, from college screening and application preparation to financial strategies such as financial aid, savings plans, tax reduction, and gifting and loan strategies.
-This part of our firm’s business introduces us to many families who may eventually decide to become full-service financial planning and investment advisory clients.
+This part of our firm’s business introduces us to many families who may eventually decide to make use of our financial-planning and investment-advisory services.

 Talk about your approach to investments.